Looking after ourselves:

 It is normal to experience difficult feelings when faced with a serious illness.
 However, if you are experiencing difficult feelings that affect your ability to manage your condition or that have a negative impact on your day-to-day functioning then it is important to seek help.

 Your GP and our Renal Counsellor might be able to help you manage your feelings better or you may prefer to access self-help materials before or alongside accessing professional support.

-The following are some useful links to self-help resources for managing common mental health problems: Mindfulness based approaches are becoming increasingly popular in the management of mild to moderate mental health problems such as depression and anxiety.
+The following is useful link to self-help resources for helping with mental health:

+Mindfulness based approaches are becoming increasingly popular in the management of mild to moderate mental health concerns such as depression and anxiety.
 There is also evidence to suggest that